You are here10-Step Quick Start Guide

 One nutrient system to rule them all...

-Dyna-Gro can be used at half-strength in soil, water, coco coir, or any growing medium and works amazing well for growing weed.
+Dyna-Gro can be used at half-strength in soil, water, coco coir, or any growing medium and works amazing well for growing cannabis.
+It does not build up salt in your growing medium like many other inexpensive fertilizers, and it will never clog your hydroponic system.

-Like all nutrient systems, don't start it at full strength or it will burn your plants!
-Only raise the dosage if you notice that your lower leaves are yellowing and falling off (except in the last 2-4 weeks before harvest, when yellowing leaves is a natural part of the budding process)
+Like all nutrient systems, avoid starting at full strength or it can burn your plants!
+Learn more about nutrient burn.
+Only raise the dosage if you notice that your lower leaves are turning yellow and falling off (except in the last 2-4 weeks before harvest, when yellowing lower leaves is a natural part of the budding process)

 It's important to maintain the pH of your root environment to prevent nutrient problems.

-The easiest way to do that is to test the pH of your water before you water your plants.
+The easiest way to do that is to test the pH of your water before you water your plants or add water to your reservoir.

 It's actually really easy, quick, and cheap to learn how to check and adjust the pH of your water, and there are "pH test kits" specifically made for this purpose.